 In Leave of Absence situations where the employee is required to pay their share of the premium, it is the employer's responsibility to establish the method or means for that premium collection and to track it on a monthly basis.
 As Leaves of Absence are granted by the employer, the employer assumes the responsibility for the full payment of premiums for the member.
 PEIA will not "retro-term" employee members for their failure to pay the employee share of the premiums nor credit the employer for past months that the employee failed to pay.
+It is the responsibility of the employer to report any employees that are on a Leave of Absence to PEIA through the portal.
+Failure to immediately report the employee's non-payment of premiums while on a Leave of Absence, and the failure to term said employee's coverage with PEIA, may result in the employer being held responsible for any and/or all claims paid by PEIA on behalf of the policyholder and/or their dependents.

-member to change plans during the plan year.
+Return from a leave of absence does not constitute a qualifying event which would allow the member to change plans during the plan year.